Kiloechoalpha/KEALET908_bcl2302_GroupBenjamin_KealebogaLetlhake_DWA/README.md

 ## Feature
 - Incrementing Counter

-## Scenario
-- Clicking the "+" button should increment the counter value
+## Scenario: Clicking the "+" button should increment the counter value
 - Given the counter value is 0
 - When the user clicks the "+" button
 - Then the counter value should be 5